-John Percy Hamilton Baxter O.B.E.
+John Percy Hamilton Baxter OBE

 1886 - 1954 (photo taken about 1935)

-A sizeable portion of his wealth was vested in that trust when it was formed, but its funds were further increased when he died of a heart attack in 1954 and later when, following the death of Mr Seymour, the Fosseys group of companies were sold to a large department store chain.
-His son Mr John Russell Baxter, who was by then an aeronautical engineer, then became a co-trustee of the trust with Perpetual Trustee Company.
+Percy Baxter had become active in charitable work before the Second World War, when he was a member of the Geelong Rotary Club, but in 1949 he formalised that activity by establishing the Percy Baxter Charitable Trust in co-operation with the Perpetual Trustee Company, now Perpetual Limited.A sizeable portion of his wealth was vested in that trust when it was formed, but its funds were further increased by bequest when he died in 1954, and also later when, following the death of Mr Seymour, the Fosseys group of companies were sold to a large Australian department store chain.
+His son Mr John Russell Baxter, who was by that stage an aeronautical engineer, then became a co-trustee of the trust with Perpetual Trustee Company.

 Baxter Charitable Foundation

 After the loss of her husband in 1954, Mrs Hilda Gertrude Baxter continued to live in Geelong for over 20 years, dying a few days after her 90th birthday in 1975.
 During this period she decided to vest a substantial part of her wealth in another charitable trust, the Baxter Perpetual Charitable Trust, which was set up in 1969, again in co-operation with the Perpetual Trustee Company.
 Because her son and his children were by then living in Sydney, it was decided that Mrs Baxter’s new charitable trust should be broader in scope and the trust deed shall allow the support of approved charities throughout the Commonwealth of Australia.
 This charitable trust was subsequently renamed the Baxter Charitable Foundation.